Scream for Help

-Scream for Help is a 1984 British horror film directed by Michael Winner, written by Tom Holland, and starring Rachael Kelly, David Brooks, and Marie Masters.
-Set in New Rochelle, New York, the film follows a teenage girl who discovers that her stepfather is trying to murder her and her mother, but her repeated claims of her findings are disbelieved by those around her.
+Scream for Help is a 1984 American horror film directed by Michael Winner, written by Tom Holland, and starring Rachael Kelly, David Brooks, and Marie Masters. filmed & Set in New Rochelle, New York, the film follows Christie Cromwell, a teenage girl who discovers that her stepfather Paul Fox is trying to murder her and her mother Karen, but her repeated claims of her findings are disbelieved by those around her.
 Former Led Zeppelin member John Paul Jones composed the musical score.

 Plot

-In New Rochelle, New York, Christie, a teenage girl discovers that her stepfather Paul is trying to murder her and her mother Karen for her money, but when she tries to tell other people about it, no one will believe her.
+In New Rochelle, New York, Christie Cromwell, a teenage girl, discovers that her stepfather Paul Fox is trying to murder her and her mother Karen for her money, but when she tries to tell other people about it, no one will believe her.
 After a maintenance worker dies in the basement, Christie believes Paul set the trap for her mother after she saw him leave the basement the previous night.

-Christie begins following Paul everywhere and discovers he is having an affair with a young attractive woman named Brenda.
+Christie begins following Paul everywhere and discovers he is having an affair with a young attractive woman named Brenda Bohle.
 She is caught by Brenda's brother Lacey but manages to run away.
 Paul convinces Karen that Brenda is a client of his and she believes him over her daughter.

-Christie convinces Josh, her best friend Janey's boyfriend, to accompany her to catch Paul, but the brakes to her mother's car have been tampered with, almost killing them.
-Christie and Janey discover Paul and Brenda at a motel and run when Paul sees them.
-Janey tells Christie she is pregnant by Josh, but moments later is killed in a hit and run by an unseen driver.
+Christie convinces Josh Dealey, her best friend Janey Ralston's boyfriend, to accompany her to catch Paul, but the brakes to her mother's car have been tampered with, almost killing them.
+Christie and Janey discover Paul and Brenda at a motel and run when Paul sees them, and soon after Janey is killed in a hit and run by an unseen driver.
 Christie tells the police that Paul killed Janey, intending to kill her, but she is not believed.
 Josh sticks up for Christie after she is bullied and blamed for Janey's death.

-Later, she loses her virginity to Josh but they are interrupted by Paul, who orders Josh to leave; when Christie goes to the bathroom, she notices gas, now suspecting that Paul is trying to kill her too (as she would be entitled to her mother's inheritance before he would be).
+Later, Christie loses her virginity to Josh but they are interrupted by Paul, who orders Josh to leave.
+When Christie goes to the bathroom, she notices gas, and she realizes that Paul is trying to kill her too.
 Karen also falls down the stairs after a trap Paul set for her, putting her in a wheelchair.
 Christie takes a picture of Paul and Brenda having sex but drops the picture and is seen; while retrieving the picture she overhears that Brenda and Lacey are in fact a married couple who plan to blackmail Paul after he kills Karen and Christie.
 She shows her mother the picture and Paul is ordered to leave.